Sunflower Sea Star

 Wolves of the Sea

 Sunflower sea stars are the deep water “wolves” of the sea—as big as a pizza—with 15–24 arms radiating out from a large fleshy middle.
 They are known as “ragmops” by fishermen when they are brought up as bycatch, for obvious reasons.
 They are vibrantly colorful ranging from reddish-orange, purplish, yellow or violet-brown on the top side and sport over 15,000 suctioned tube feet on its bottom side.
 They move swiftly (for a sea star) on these tube feet to swarm over and eat other invertebrates, both alive and dead, living in their ocean bottom habitat.
 They can sense light and dark and chemical cues guide them towards a food source.
 Their favorite prey is sea urchin which can make up almost all of their diet.
-They are an impressive predator, and, in the absence of sea otters in the kelp forests, they can keep urchin populations in check, maintaining these thriving habitats of biodiversity.
+They are an impressive predator, and, in the absence of sea otter in the kelp forests, they can keep urchin populations in check, maintaining these thriving habitats of biodiversity.

 Sunflower sea star life cycle: from planktonic larvae to tiny juvenile with five legs to 24"-wide, 20-armed, soft-tissued hunter.